jmeinlschmidt/maturita-sps-cl/anglicky-jazyk/README.md

     - Please fill out this form, but do not write anything below the red line.
     - Who lives in the flat below yours?

+### fed up
+- *= bored, annoyed, or disappointed, especially by something that you have experienced for too long*
+    - I'm fed up with my job.
+    - He got fed up with all the travelling he had to do.
+    - Residents are fed up with the disturbance caused by the nightclub.
+- annoyed with
+    - I was **so annoyed with him** for turning up late.
+    - He was **annoyed at the way** she tried to take over the whole meeting.
+- angry with/at
+    - He's really **angry at/with me** for upsetting Sophie.
+    - I don't understand what **he's angry about**.
+- disappointed about/at/with/in
+    - We were **deeply disappointed at/about** the result.
+    - His parents were **bitterly disappointed in/with** him.

+## Much, many, little, few, a lot, plenty

 ## Předložky
 - married to
 - divorced from
 - engaged with
 - good at
+- interested in
+- fed up with
+- angry with/at
 - complain about